 If you require SAIFM to download and print the learning material on behalf, the cost is an additional R433.00 (VAT inclusive) once the exam has been paid for (excluding courier fees, which are SQ).

 Learning material is amended from time to time.

-If the learning material is replaced with an updated version that affects the exams or new learning material, notice will be given to registered candidates of the changeover to the new exam.
-This fact will also be advertised on both www.saifm.co.za and www.virtualexamcentre.co.za.
-Candidates may therefore, before the changeover date, write an exam based on the old material while the new material will be examined from the changeover date.
-The new book will be e-mailed to learners on request from the date of notice until the changeover date.
+If the learning material is replaced with an updated version that affects the exams, notice will be given to registered learners of the changeover to the new exam.
+This information will also be advertised on both www.saifm.co.za and www.virtualexamcentre.co.za.
+Learners may therefore, before the changeover date, write an exam based on the old material while the new material will be assessed (examined) from the changeover date.
+The new learning material will be e-mailed to learners on request from the date of notice until the changeover date.

 Strict email filters and incorrectly supplied addresses could hinder delivery of notifications and SAIFM cannot guarantee that email notifications are always delivered.
 Candidates are thus advised to check the SAIFM website for notices that may affect learning material before booking to write an exam.